daattali/beautiful-jekyll/_posts/2016-08-05-move-vlan-to-a-different-vswitch.md

 ---
 Recently after we had a network change aimed to consolidate our uplinks, I had to move a whole bunch of VMs to a port-group in a different vSwitch but in the same VLAN without losing connectivity.

+It is a very easy process and not a single ping is lost (maybe one).

-In order to do that I created a port-group in the target vSwitch with a different name (Can be easily scripted if you have lots of hosts).
+- Create a port-group in the target vSwitch with a different name (Can be easily scripted if you have lots of hosts).

-- Existing port-group "R-50" in vSwitch1
+_Existing port-group "R-50" in vSwitch1
-- New port-group "V-50" in vSwitch0
+New port-group "V-50" in vSwitch0_

 ![change-vmportgroup.jpg]({{site.baseurl}}/img/change-vmportgroup.jpg)

-I checked that the new port-group was properly configured by placing a test VM in it and by pinging the gateway.
-Once I validated this step I proceeded to write a little script to do it en masse.
+- Check that the new port-group is properly configured by placing a test VM in it and by pinging the gateway.

+- Once validated, this little script will help to do it en masse.
+If the previous test failed it is down to your network admin to troubleshoot.
+Probably these new VLANs not enabled on the trunk port.

-To move the VMs in a folder:
+To move the VMs located in the "VmFolder1" folder:

 ```Powershell